LemonPower21/LemonPower21/README.md

 - 😄 Pronouns: He/Him
 - 🖥️ I love C++ & Python more than HTML/CSS/JS
 - 🤖 Creator and developer of "Petrolium"
-- 🌐⛓️ Founder of "Viniero" token on Solana Blockchain
+- 🌐⛓️ Founder of "Viniero" token on Solana Blockchain (DevNet Project for now)
 - 👨‍💻 Creator and developer of
   + gfinancelib
   + gosintlib